Beckhole Incline: History

 The incline was listed in the Guinness Railway Book as one of the best known work-roped inclines, which were designed to carry passengers.
 Most inclines at that time, were used in quarrying or mining operations.
-Charles Dickens travelled along the incline in 1861, later writing to Wilkie Collins and describing it as a "..quaint old railway..", and its operation he described as like "doing a Blondin".
+Charles Dickens travelled along the incline in 1861, later writing to Wilkie Collins and describing it as a "..quaint old railway..", and its operation he described as you "did it like a Blondin".

 The Whitby & Pickering Line was bought out in 1845 by the York and North Midland Railway (Y&NM), who set about adapting the entire Whitby & Pickering Line from single track to double track, (with a southern connection at Pickering to York) which it achieved in 1847.
 The Y&NM also implemented the conversion of the line to steam-engine operation in the same year, and the method of working the incline changed from water balancing, into a stationary steam-worked engine, with the capability of 10 bhp.
 The previous water-loading system was viewed as unreliable in the face of heavier traffic and more frequent services, with the Y&NM also considering the water tank method and communications between the railway and the farmer as "primitive".
 The stationary engine was located at the bank top in Goathland, and had a wire rope that was wound around a drum 6 ft in diameter.
 The wire rope was attached to a specially-built six-wheeled van, which would be at the head of the train whilst descending, and at the rear of the train (pushing) when ascending.
 By 1854, the operation of the line had been subsumed into the North Eastern Railway (NER).

 Initially, locomotives to be used on the line were rebuilt steam engines with different springs and wheel arrangements than in normal engines.
 This was in case the engines needed to visit York Works for maintenance; the route south over the incline being the only option until 1865, when the North Eastern Railway's branch from Battersby reached Grosmont station, and the deviation line opened.

 In November 1860, the North Eastern Railway submitted plans to Parliament to build a deviation railway from Grosmont to Goathland Summit.
 This would be a conventionally run railway with a gradient (southwards) of 1-in-49, and as such, the railway incline would be closed.
 The incline added 20 minutes to each journey, over what was a relative short distance, and after a series of accidents on the incline (see below section), the local and regional press stated and pushed the NER for the deviation line to be built.
 On 1 June 1865, the Deviation Line from Grosmont to Goathland Mill station was opened, and whilst the incline was closed, it was left in situ for some time afterwards in case it was needed.
 The NER issued instructions in July 1868 to remove the track and winding engine, leaving the incline derelict.